 Instagram isn’t just about selfies and pug pictures anymore, it’s a crucial part of any business’ marketing strategy.

-Instagram is the platform your business could be missing from your social media marketing plan.
-The visual platform has over 500 million monthly active users posting photos of their day to day lives and engaging with brands.
-It’s a great way to showcase your brands personality and promote the culture of your company.
-Introduce the team or share your Monday morning ritual – your business needs to have an Instagram account and here’s why:
+The visual platform has over 500 million monthly active users publishing photos of their day to day lives as well as engaging with brands and businesses.
+It’s a great way to showcase your brand’s personality and promote the culture of your company.
+Introduce the team or share your Monday morning ritual – your business needs to have an Instagram account.
+Here’s why:

 Become an integral part of your community and guide the way for other companies by setting an example.
 Adobe does this perfectly.

-They purely post user generated content in success of creating a creative community for others to get involved with too.
-This approach takes the company away from the hard sales and shows how people are utilising the software program and sharing their talents online.
+They post purely user-generated content to create a community for like-minded individuals to do the same.
+This approach takes the company away from hard sales of their product and showcases how users are utilising the software and sharing their talents online.

-Don’t forget that Instagram is also a place to get inspired by other people’s work and this is exactly what Adobe does!
+Don’t forget that Instagram is also a place for inspiration and this is exactly what Adobe encourages!

-Creating a consistent theme that represents the culture and personality of your brand will instantly grab the attention of your target audience.
+Creating a consistent theme that represents your brand and provides a glimpse into the kind of business you are will catch the eye of your target audience.

 If there’s account that nails the typical Instagram aesthetic– it’s ASOS.

-ASOS have an eclectic theme that has racked them up a whopping 5.1 million followers.
-The fashion brand goes beyond clothing and incorporates other relevant aspects such as beauty, food and travel.
+ASOS have an eclectic and vibrant theme that has racked up a whopping 5.1 million followers.
+The fashion brand goes beyond fashion and incorporates other relevant aspects such as beauty, food and travel.

-It’s more than selling clothes and shoes; they’re promoting a free-spirited lifestyle that can influence and inspire their followers.
-Scroll through their feed on a Friday morning to be reminded you successfully made it through another week!
+It goes beyond promoting the seasons latest trends; they’re promoting a type of lifestyle that influences their followers.
+All you have to do is scroll through their feed on a Friday morning to be reminded you successfully made it through the week!

 Engage with your followers and encourage them to share their experiences of your products or services.
-It’s all about building trust and making them feel included in your culture.
+It’s all about building trust and proving that you’re essentially a friendly company.

-Airbnb encourage users to share their trips with a branded hashtag – this promotes their culture of connecting people to unique travel experiences.
-No matter where in the world you are, scrolling through their Instagram will help you discover new places.
+Airbnb encourages users to share their photos with a branded hashtag – this promotes their culture of connecting people to unique travel adventures.
+No matter where in the world you are, their Instagram will certainly help you discover new places.